Technical recruiting is a hot topic nowadays as companies scramble to attract and hire the best engineers.

 A final reason to extend the code is to ensure the candidate wrote the original solution.
 A very small number of people have submitted code that someone else has written.
 This was either copied from the internet, or they submitted code a friend had created for them.
 It doesn’t happen very often and as such is not a primary reason for extending their original code, but it can happen.

-During this technical challenge, the hiring team must discover as much about the candidate’s approach to writing code as they can.
-It’s important that the candidate writes new code during this section and discusses their implementation with the technical hiring team.
+During this technical assessment, the hiring team must discover as much about the candidate’s approach to writing code as they can.
+It’s important that the candidate writes new code during this section and discusses their implementation with the technical recruiting team.
 After all, this is what they will be doing as part of their role.

 The last stage of the interview process is the decision-making meeting.
 This is where the interview team comes together to make a decision about hiring the candidate.